How to Connect Tattoos Into a Sleeve

 Before you begin, you should have a general idea of what you want out of your sleeve.
 Are you planning to incorporate your tattoos into a full sleeve?
 Do you want a half sleeve?
 Are you looking to connect your existing tattoos with similar transition elements, or do you want the entire sleeve to have a theme?

 This is an excellent time to put together a mood board for your sleeve.
-If you want your sleeve to have a theme, research designs connected to it and collect inspiration to share with your tattoo artist.
+If you would like your sleeve to have a theme, research designs connected to it and collect inspiration to share with your tattoo artist.
 Keep in mind that you don’t have to bring in photos of tattoos as your only source of inspiration.
-Love a photo of vibrant red leaves on a tree?
-The color can serve as an inspiration piece.
+Do you love a photo of vibrant red leaves on a tree?
+The color can serve simply as an inspiration piece.

 Have fun and indulge your creative side while you’re doing your research.
-Tattoos are forever, so you want to make sure you have the perfect sleeve to suit your style.
-Once you have a general idea of what you want, you can get more specific.
+Tattoos are forever, therefore, you want to make sure you have the perfect sleeve to suit your style.
+Once you have a general idea of what you desire, you can start working on more specific details.

 Let’s say you have a tattoo of a butterfly on your wrist; you can go for a nature theme with trees and flowers.
 During your research, you may discover that you prefer a more fanciful theme that incorporates fairies, dragons, and other fantastic creatures.